 Most airlines do not allow pets to travel in the exit row.

 Consider the weather.
 In winter, fly during the day to ensure the warmest possible temperatures for your dog in the cargo hold.
 In summer, fly early or late to avoid the midday heat.

 Get to the airport early enough to exercise your dog without creating a lot of time pressure.

 Federal regulations require pets to be at least eight weeks old to fly.

 If you have a young, senior, or fragile pet, consult with your vet as to whether they are up for the rigors of air travel.

 Airline Policies for Flying with a Dog

 Airline policies are all over the place; some carriers do not accept dogs for travel in the cargo hold, while others do not allow dogs in the cabin.
-Some have weight restrictions for travel in the cabin, others for the cabin and/or cargo hold, and they can vary tremendously; Air France currently allows dogs up to 75 kilograms/165 pounds(!), while others top out at 32 kilograms/70 pounds.
+Some have weight restrictions for travel in the cabin, others for the cabin and/or cargo hold, and they can vary tremendously; Air France currently allows the combined weight of dogs and their carriers to be up to 75 kilograms/165 pounds(!), while others top out at 32 kilograms/70 pounds.

 Other restrictions include the length of the flight, destination, and even whether a codeshare is involved.
 Still others will only transport dogs as official cargo—that is, on an actual cargo plane.
 Expect to be charged an additional fee for transporting pets.

 You can see comprehensive lists of airline policies at PetFriendlyTravel.com and BringFido.com.
 As useful as these lists are, however, you should always double-check your specific airline’s website for the most up-to-date information.